RB2521/project-week-2/README.md

 - MAX30100_PulseOximeter.h
 - Adafruit_SSD1306.h
 - Adafruit_GFX.h
 - Wire.h (Is an extension of MAX30100_PulseOximeter.h .
-It is noted here to be aware of in case an issues arise)
+It is noted here to be aware of in case any issues arise)

 You can find the libraries and examples used to help create the script at the following links: